lffw001/rurima/README.md

 rurima is designed to be the ruri container manager, but since the dockerhub and lxc support is done, I made them to be subcommands of rurima, so you can use these feature directly.
 # Powered by ruri
 Rurima has a full integration of ruri now, you can just use it as a more powerful version of ruri.
+You can use ruri as a subcommand of rurima now, for more info about ruri, see [ruri](https://github.com/Moe-hacker/ruri)
 # Note & WIP:
 This project does not follow OCI and can only be a `PARTIAL` replacement of docker, this project is still under development.
 # About suid or caps: